apache/dubbo-go-pixiu/manifests/charts/README.md

 and understand each binary that gets deployed, and select which combination to use.

-Note: each component can be installed in parallel with an existing Istio 1.0 or 1.1 install in `istio-system`.
+Note: each component can be installed in parallel with an existing Istio 1.0 or 1.1 install in `dubbo-system`.
 The new components will not interfere with existing apps, but can interoperate and it is possible to gradually move apps from Istio 1.0/1.1 to the new environments and across environments ( for example canary -> prod )